- Bacs, credit card fees, credit cards, debit cards, Direct Debit, Direct Debit Guarantee, Paperless Direct Debit, Payment Services Directive

 - 24, JAN 2018

-Concerned about the impact of the credit card fees ban?
+Concerned about the credit card fees ban?
 Think direct debit!

 From 13th January 2018, businesses and service providers cannot pass credit card fees (or debit card charges) on to their customers.
 If you’re worried about how this will impact on your business, why not consider the opportunities that direct debit offers?